Rough index theory on spaces of polynomial growth and contractibility: Index theory

 where $C$ is a constant which only depends on $\phi$ (basically its corresponding operator norm), the second estimate is \eqref{eq:crucial_estimate} from the proof of Theorem \ref{thm:bounded_below}, and $n \in \IN$ is fixed (i.e., depends only on $X$ and $q$).
-This proves the claim of this theorem. \end{proof}

-Note that we can reprove Corollary \ref{cor:ind_nonvanishing} using the above Theorem \ref{thm:always_cont_pairing}: Roe proved in \cite[Proposition 3.33]{roe_coarse_cohomology} that the character map $c\colon \HX^\ast(M) \to H^\ast_c(M)$ is an isomorphism if $M$ is uniformly contractible (he even proves it for proper metric spaces that are uniformly contractible).
-More concretely, from the remark after Proposition 3.33 in \cite{roe_coarse_cohomology} we know that the character map is an isomorphism in degrees $q \le m$ if $M$ is uniformly $m$-connected and injective in degree $q = m+1$.
-So we have a lift of the generator of $H_c^m(M)$ to $\HX^m(M)$ and pairing it against $\ind(\slashed D_E) \in K_\ast(\Cpol(M))$ gives the virtual dimension of $E$.
-For the pairing in the last step we use Theorem \ref{thm:always_cont_pairing} and from this we get the restriction to polynomially contractible manifolds of polynomial growth.